camunda-community-hub/zeebe-client-node-js/README.md

 const workerOptions = {
     maxActiveJobs: 32, // the number of simultaneous tasks this worker can handle
-    timeout: 1000, // the maximum amount of time the broker should allow this worker to complete a task
+    timeout: 1000, // the maximum amount of time the broker should allow this worker to complete a task }

-    onConnectionError: (err) => console.log(err) // Called when the connection to the broker cannot be established, or fails }
+const onConnectionError = (err) => console.log(err) // Called when the connection to the broker cannot be established, or fails

-const zbWorker = zbc.createWorker("test-worker", "demo-service", handler, workerOptions);
+const zbWorker = zbc.createWorker("test-worker", "demo-service", handler, workerOptions, onConnectionError);

 ```